bnthameur/saas-landing-page-nextjs/README.md

 * Full-screen, centered layout
 * **Headline**:
-  `A Complete & Open Source ToolName for Developers`
+  `A Complete & Open Source SaaS Landing Page for Developers`
 * **Subtext**:
   `Built with modern frameworks, styled with care, and open for the world.`
 * **Buttons**: